fbpx

 Gift of Life Donor Sabbath provides an opportunity to discuss the critical need for organ and tissue donors and encourage organ donor registration in your house of worship.

-National Donor Sabbath 2022 will take place Nov.
-11-13.
-Click here to sign up to participate as an individual or on behalf of your house of worship.
+Gift of Life Donor Sabbath 2023 will take place this November.
+Sign up to participate as an individual or on behalf of your house of worship.

-National Donor Sabbath, observed annually in November, seeks to educate faith-based communities about the need for organ, eye and tissue donors.
-This national initiative partners with faith leaders, houses of worship, and faith-based organizations to educate its congregations about the critical need for donors and to dispel myths and discuss religious beliefs about the donation process.
+Gift of Life Donor Sabbath, observed annually in November, seeks to educate faith-based communities about the need for organ, eye and tissue donors.
+This initiative partners with faith leaders, houses of worship, and faith-based organizations to educate its congregations about the critical need for donors and to dispel myths and discuss religious beliefs about the donation process.
 It’s important to note: All major religions in the United States support organ, eye and tissue donation as an unselfish act of charity.

 “Organ donation is a testimony of love for our neighbor…” – Pope Francis

-Gift of Life Donor Program provides speakers, brochures, materials, and religious resources FREE to faith-based organizations and houses of worship which promote National Donor Sabbath.
-Click here for access to our materials.
+Gift of Life Donor Program provides speakers, brochures, materials, and religious resources FREE to faith-based organizations and houses of worship which promote Gift of Donor Sabbath.

-Plan a Donor Sabbath activity such as inviting a Gift of Life representative to speak, hold a donor registration drive, host a donor workshop, organize a candle lighting ceremony, add information about National Donor Sabbath in the bulletin, newsletter, website and e-mail, or highlight a person in your congregation who has a donation or transplant story.
+Plan a Donor Sabbath activity such as inviting a Gift of Life representative to speak, holding a donor registration drive, hosting a donor workshop, organizing a candle lighting ceremony, adding information about Gift of Life Donor Sabbath in the bulletin, newsletter, website and e-mail, or highlighting a person in your congregation who has a donation or transplant story.

-Click here to sign up to participate in National Donor Sabbath.
+Sign up to participate in Gift of Life Donor Sabbath.

 • Host activities such as a donor registration drive or donor workshop.